burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * Early cutoffs
     * Use a clever pruning strategy if the algorithm has a combinatorial search nature

-36. **If the algorithm has internal/meta parameters to tune - decide how to choose them.**
+36. **If the algorithm has internal/meta parameters to tune, decide how to choose them.**
      Several strategies to decide internal parameters in the algorithm to use:

     * Construct the model of the computation device.
-Can explain exact magic constants in the algorithm, but hard to build, cannot model everything.
+It can explain exact magic constants in the algorithm, but it is hard to build, and it cannot model everything.
     * Heuristic-based solution.
-Works most of the time, however, always suboptimal performance.
+Works most of the time; however, it always has suboptimal performance.
     * Exhaustive search.
 The method tries all possible internal parameters of the algorithm and will find the optimal.
 It can take too long.
     * Autotuning-based solution.
-Try parameters, if satisfied, then finish, if not, select a new candidate heuristically.
+Try parameters, and if satisfied, then finish; if not, select a new candidate heuristically.

 37. **Be aware of the underlying reasons for slow speed.**